andreaswittmann/project-bot/architecture.md

 ### Complete Workflow Description

-The Bewerbungs-Bot follows a comprehensive automated workflow with manual override capabilities:
+The Project-Bot follows a comprehensive automated workflow with manual override capabilities:

 #### 🔄 **Automated Flow:**
 1. **Data Ingestion**: RSS feeds are fetched from FreelancerMap and parsed into structured markdown files